 My mission is to inspire and empower others to follow their dreams and live their best life.
 I want my students to go through the Staging Diva Home Staging Business Training Program and absorb the lesson that they don’t need to hide behind anyone else and that they can have credibility and power in their own right.

-My goals in the Staging Diva Program are to give students the tools they need to go out there confidently and know how to take the innate decorating talent they have and turn it into a successful business.
-That’s not about letters after your name, it’s about understanding the business and marketing of home staging.
+My goals in the Staging Diva Program are to give students the tools they need to go out there confidently, knowing how to take their natural decorating talent and turn it into a successful business.

 I do believe if there is no real certification for home staging, that we would be adding to the confusion by making up fake credentials.